Frequently Asked Questions & Collected Thoughts

 What are your travel rules?

 - We include the first 90 minutes of one-way travel at no cost to you.
 Longer distances may be subject to a travel cost, all depending on your location.
-Our online booking can calculate a custom quote for you.
+Our online booking can calculate a custom quote for you, should you be outside our no-cost range.
+Travel before and after the event is not counted against your package time.
+Travel between locations during the event does count against your package time.

 Can we have the raw images / raw video?